fhopfensperger/argo-cd/docs/operator-manual/reconcile.md

 ArgoCD will only apply `ignoreResourceUpdates` configuration to tracked resources of an application.
 This means dependant resources, such as a `ReplicaSet` and `Pod` created by a `Deployment`, will not ignore any updates and trigger a reconcile of the application for any changes.

-If you want to apply the `ignoreResourceUpdates` configuration to an untracked resource, you can add the `argocd.argoproj.io/ignore-resource-updates=true` annotation in the dependent resources manifest.
+If you want to apply the `ignoreResourceUpdates` configuration to an untracked resource, you have two possibilities:

+### Using a global setting

+You can enable the global setting `resource.ignoreResourceUpdatesUntrackedResourcesEnabled: 'true'` in the `argocd-cm` ConfigMap.
+This will apply the `ignoreResourceUpdates` configuration to untracked resources as well.

+!!! note
+This setting will increase the CPU usage of the `argocd-application-controller`, as it will have to build cache entries for these untracked resources.
+Use it with caution, especially in environments with a large number of untracked resources.

+### Annotation

+`argocd.argoproj.io/ignore-resource-updates=true` annotation in the dependent resources manifest.

-## Example
+#### Example

-### CronJob
+##### CronJob

 ```yaml
 apiVersion: batch/v1